|Quick Facts: Licensed Practical and Licensed Vocational Nurses|

 |2012 Median Pay||

 $41,540 per year

 Licensed practical nurses (LPNs) and licensed vocational nurses (LVNs) provide basic nursing care.
 They work under the direction of registered nurses and doctors.

 Licensed practical and licensed vocational nurses work in many settings, including nursing homes and extended care facilities, hospitals, physicians' offices, and private homes.
 Most work full time.

-Licensed practical and licensed vocational nurses must complete a state-approved educational program, which usually takes 1 year.
-They also must pass an exam and get a license before they can work.
+Licensed practical and licensed vocational nurses must complete a state-approved educational program, which typically takes about 1 year to complete.
+They must also be licensed.

-The median annual wage of licensed practical and licensed vocational nurses was $40,380 in May 2010.
+The median annual wage for licensed practical and licensed vocational nurses was $41,540 in May 2012.

 Compare the job duties, education, job growth, and pay of licensed practical and licensed vocational nurses with similar occupations.

 Learn more about licensed practical and licensed vocational nurses by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.